Mauri (film)

 Mauri is a 1988 New Zealand film directed by Merata Mita.
 It is a significant work of indigenous filmmaking, and of New Zealand filmmaking in general.

 Synopsis

-A woman lives in a basic dwelling with fire in the hearth where she cooks.
-We get an insight in the family in this saga, where troubles are met with kindness, except by the British or those that have gone across to their side.
+It depicts a woman living in a modest home where she cooks over a hearth fire.
+The story provides insights into family life and social relationships within the community, portraying kindness and mutual support among its members, while presenting the British and their local supporters in a more antagonistic role.